-Perhaps the biggest harm to the muni market will come from the 40% or 14 percentage point drop in the corporate tax rate to 21%, tax experts said.
-The lower corporate rate, which is higher than the 20% rate in the House and Senate bills, will make munis unattractive to banks, property and casualty insurance companies and life insurance companies.
+Perhaps the biggest harm to the muni market, according to Friedlander and other tax experts, will come from the 40% or 14 percentage point drop in the corporate tax rate to 21%, tax experts said.

+The lower corporate rate, which is higher than the 20% rate in the House and Senate bills, will make munis unattractive to banks, property and casualty insurance companies and life insurance companies

-"It's a big deal," said George Friedlander, a managing partner at Court Street Research.
+"It's a big deal," said Friedlander in a recent interview.
 "It means the effective net benefit of owning municipals drops," he said.